 (3) The Talisman cards are very similar to TRUGS (see below) but are beautifully illustrated.
 The difficulty is not being able to buy the stages separately, so they end up quite expensive.
 Boxes 1-4 are £24 altogether and work on blends, ch, sh, th, tch, qu, an and contain words like big, shut, match.
 Boxes 5-10 are £36 altogether and cover each of the common long vowel patterns (magic e, ai, ay, ee, ea, igh, ie, y, oa, ow, oo, ew).
 Boxes 11-20 are £54 altogether and covers or, er/ir/ur/ear, oi/oy, ou/ow, au/aw/al, air/are/ear, ew/ue, soft c/se, soft g/dge, ph, -le.

-They are quite simple if you play them one deck at a time , but you can also mix up decks And recap different patterns.
+They are quite simple if you play them one deck at a time , but I would again recommend mixing up decks to recap different patterns.

-(4) TRUGS (Teaching Reading Using Games) has two great options.
+(4) My favourite of all is TRUGS (Teaching Reading Using Games) which has two great options.

 Choose from 4 levels: